-I am Head of Division and researcher at the Division of Environmental Communication.
+I am Head of Department at Urban and Rural Development and researcher at the Division of Environmental Communication.

 I am Adjunct Associate Professor, University of the Sunshine Coast, Faculty of Arts, Business and Law, Sustainability Research Centre

 I teach gender, organizations and environment at SLU.
 I am also teaching at our master program in Environmental Communication and Management, ECM where I primarily have worked with the Introduction course and the Internship course.

 I have a specific focus on feminist theory and gender perspectives on academic organisations and on environmental issues.

 I work in the Landpaths programme and in the new research project Shadow Forests.

 I have two research projects where the focus lie on the latter, while my PhD thesis from 2016 focused on gender equality and meritocracy in academic organisations.

 In my Formas project "The value of stakeholder participation in collaborative research projects for sustainable development: A gender and intersectional analysis" (Formas 2018-2021) I ask questions about whose perspectives, knowledge and participation we see in the present environmental discourse.
 A gender perspective on this gives the opportunity to display relations of power and influence in order to develop the environmental governance and policy.
 The aim is to investigate who participates and why in collaborative research projects aiming at sustainable development. https://www.slu.se/en/departments/urban-rural-development/research/environmental-communication/ongoing-research/stakeholder-participation/